anfoss/PCprophet/PCprophet_instructions.md

 ### Import results into Cytoscape

-Both __PPIReport.txt__ and __DifferentialProteinReport.txt__ are fully compatible with Cytoscape import without the need for any formatting.
-As example here we import __DifferentialProteinReport.txt__ to gain some insights into which type of
+Both __PPIReport.txt__ and __DifferentialProteinReport.txt__ are fully compatible with Cytoscape import without the need for any additional formatting

 ### FAQ and solution to common problems